amirraouf/gh-workflow-changelog-merge/README.md

 # gh-workflow-changelog-merge
 This is a demonstrated project for gh actions to merge and generate the changelogs and app versions in a smooth way

-The philosophy of changelog is to announce any breaking changes or what been added/modified/removed/deprecated at the feature Changelog should not be git reference log but on the other side modifying changelog file manually has a lot of pain in the ass as pull requests conflict with each other much so the purpose of this repo is to isolate every developer working on the changelog by adding his great work to be added as separate fragments and all of them will be merged and linked to the ticket board
+The philosophy of our changelog is to clearly announce any breaking changes, new additions, modifications, removals, or deprecations in features.
+A changelog should not be a simple git reference log.
+Instead, it should provide meaningful context about changes.
+However, manually modifying the changelog file can be cumbersome, especially when pull requests conflict with each other.

-The tech stack used
+The purpose of this repository is to streamline the process by allowing each developer to contribute their changes as separate fragments.
+These fragments will be merged and linked to the ticket board, ensuring that the changelog remains organized and up-to-date without conflicts.

+This repository uses the following tools:

 - [incremental](https://twisted.org/incremental/docs/index.html)
 - [towncrier](https://towncrier.readthedocs.io/en/stable/index.html)

-All what you need to do as developer
+## Instructions for Developers
+1. Use towncrier to create a changelog fragment.
+This will create a new file in the changelog.d directory.
+The file will be named using your ticket number and the type of change (e.g., added, deprecated).

 ```sh
 towncrier create -c "Add cool button to say hello" <ticketnumber>.added.md
 towncrier create -c "Pause the functionality of the bad code" <ticketnumber>.deprecated.md
 ```
+Example commands will create two files in the `changelog.d` directory:

+- `<ticketnumber>.added.md`
+- `<ticketnumber>.deprecated.md`

-which will create at `changelog.d` two files and the github action will merge, append to `CHANGELOG.md` and link them to the new version with the ticket number
+2. The GitHub Action configured in this repository will automatically merge these fragments, append them to CHANGELOG.md, and link them to the corresponding ticket number when a new version is released.

+By following this approach, we ensure that our changelog remains consistent, comprehensive, and free of merge conflicts.